mssevov/structures/Presentation Materials/Documentation.md

-# Documentation for structures school project :octocat:
+# Documentation for structures school project

 1. Who we are
 2. What the is project about
 3. How we made the project
 4. How the code works

+### Read the ReadMe for instructions on how to use the program

 ## 1. Who we are